 TO BE COMPLETED BY PARENT, GUARDIAN OR ADULT STUDENT (Please print clearly):

-School: Marshall High School Location: Middletown, OH 45044
+School: Randall Park High School Location: North Randall, OH 44128

 The Family and Educational Rights and Privacy Act (FERPA) provides parents and students over 18 years of age ("eligible students") certain rights regarding the student’s educational records.
-In order to serve the student's educational needs, Marshall High School may find it necessary to disclose a student's name and address to a vendor to provide them with the appropriate learning solutions.
-These vendors agree to the confidentiality of the student's name and address and will not use such information for any purpose other than those required under their vendor contract with Marshall High School.
-I hereby agree that my student's name and address may be provided to these entities to ensure that Marshall High School can best meet the educational needs of my student.
+In order to serve the student's educational needs, Randall Park High School may find it necessary to disclose a student's name and address to a vendor to provide them with the appropriate learning solutions.
+These vendors agree to the confidentiality of the student's name and address and will not use such information for any purpose other than those required under their vendor contract with Randall Park High School.
+I hereby agree that my student's name and address may be provided to these entities to ensure that Randall Park High School can best meet the educational needs of my student.

 Confidentiality and Communication Consent: